Kandy-IO/kandy-uc-js-sdk-3.x/tutorials/Using CPaaS on KBS.md

 ---
 layout: page
 categories: quickstarts-javascript
-title: Using CPaaS on KBS
+title: Using UC on KBS
-permalink: /quickstarts/javascript/cpaas/Using%20CPaaS%20on%20KBS
+permalink: /quickstarts/javascript/uc/Using%20UC%20on%20KBS
 ---

-# Using CPaaS on KBS
+# Using UC on KBS

-To use the CPaaS on Kandy Business Solutions, you'll need to ensure you do the following.
+To use the UC on Kandy Business Solutions, you'll need to ensure you do the following.

-## Use the CPaaS SDK
+## Use the UC SDK

 Note that there are different SDKs for different kinds of solutions.
-The SDK you'll need is the Kandy CPaaS SDK.
+The SDK you'll need is the Kandy UC SDK.
 You can find it in the [Releases page](../../releases).

 ## Configuration